Rutherford Falls: Reception

 Reviews of the show's first season were generally positive.
 Rotten Tomatoes gave the series a score of 94% based on 36 critics with an average rating of 7.20/10.
 The website's critical consensus reads, "Though it takes a few episodes to find its footing, a winsome ensemble, witty writing, and a willingness to engage with complex issues facing Indigenous peoples in modern America make Rutherford Falls a place worth visiting."
 Metacritic gave the series a score of 66 out of 100 indicating "generally favorable reviews" based on 17 critics.

-Based on the first four episodes of the series, Jen Chaney of Vulture.com said the show "skillfully braids discussions of serious sociocultural issues with character-based comedy in ways that seem neither forced nor overly didactic."
+Based on the first four episodes of the series, Jen Chaney of Vulture said the show "skillfully braids discussions of serious sociocultural issues with character-based comedy in ways that seem neither forced nor overly didactic."
 Saloni Gajjar of The A.V.
 Club gave the series a grade of "A−" and said the show "is distinguished by a sincere attempt to depict previously untold narratives without falling into a trap of stereotypes" and praised its "vibrant, heartwarming spirit."